 Five All in the Fifth is currently developing large-budget and independently financed feature films.
 Genres include "hard R" comedies, thrillers, dramas, romantic comedies, horror, and more.
 Those projects already announced include:

-20th Century Fox is developing Five All in the Fifth's true crime project "Narc," based on the actual story of an All-American college kid-turned-police informant.
+20th Century Fox is developing Five All in the Fifth's true crime project "NARC," based on the actual story of an All-American college kid-turned-police informant.
 Zac Efron is attached to star as a student, frat president, and sports team captain who’s busted for drugs, then secretly turns narc and helps the cops bust criminals while carrying on his BMOC campus life.

 Five All's Douglas Banker will executive produce with Efron’s manager and producing partner Jason Barrett.
 Julie and Rick Yorn are producing for LBI and Matthew Reilly will co-produce.
 Grant Myers will write the script.

-Five All in the Fifth Entertainment is developing a romantic comedy based on novelist and essayist Liza Monroy's novel-in-progress, "The Profiler," a fictional version of Monroy's New York Times Modern Love column, "When Mom Is on the Scent, and Right."
+Five All is developing THE PROFILER, a romantic comedy based on novelist and essayist Liza Monroy's book of essays, SEEING AS YOUR SHOES ARE SOON TO BE ON FIRE (Soft Skull).
+The same true stories also inspired Monroy's New York Times Modern Love column, "When Mom Is on the Scent, and Right."

 In "The Profiler," a young woman's mother, a professional profiler for the Foreign Service, tries to find the perfect man for her daughter via her well-honed profiling techniques, only to have those same methods turned around on her.